tue-firefly/topcam-tracker/README.md

 Then when you have succesfully done so and the application still does not start, please file an issue with steps to reproduce the error (list distribution, `install.sh` console output etc.)

 ## Testing
+Tests are included for the install script and basic drone detection functionality.
+If you are testing new functionality locally you can just run `make test` to make sure things work, at least in your environment.

 `dockerfiles/` contains a simple Dockerfile for each of the supported distributions, that will run `ìnstall.sh` and build the application in a container.
+It will also run `make test` in every container to verify that drone detection works there.
 Travis CI is set up to build these containers automatically after each commit.
-Before pushing you should run these tests yourself, i.e. run `docker build -f dockerfiles/<file> .` for each of the Dockerfiles and verify that they build succesfully.